fee1-dead/lyrebird/README.md

 ## Running the bot

-Set the environment variables `BOT_OWNER_ID` and `DISCORD_TOKEN` to your Discord user ID and the token for your bot respectively.
+Create a `config.toml` file according to the `config.toml.example`.
+Afterwards, run the bot using the `runner` crate.
 See [this tutorial][adding bot to servers] on how to add your bot to your discord server.
 Make sure that "Message Content Intent" is set as enabled in the developer portal so the bot can read messages.